 We will meet the following accessibility-related issues:

-- The base colors and the base combinations will complete the color contrast guides.
+- The base colors and combinations will complete the color contrast guides.

 - We respect the user settings through

-- We care about semantics and will try to present the code examples more meaningfully.
+- We care about semantics and will present the code examples more meaningfully.